Grassroots–Legalize Cannabis Party: History

 In 2014, the Grassroots–Legalize Cannabis Party was established by Oliver Steinberg because Steinberg and Chris Wright were unwilling to join the rest of the Grassroots Party when they merged with the Minnesota Legal Marijuana Now!
 Party.
+Steinberg, who had been convicted and jailed for attempted murder of a police officer during the peace movement in the 1970s, previously ran as a Republican candidate in 1984 and a Grassroots candidate in 1990.

 In the 2014 race for governor, Wright received 31,259 votes.
-The party also ran a candidate for State Auditor, in 2014, who received 55,132 votes.
+The party also ran a candidate for State Auditor who received 55,132 votes.

-The Grassroots–Legalize Cannabis Party nominated their candidates by petition in 2018 to run for Governor of Minnesota, as well as in the race for Minnesota Attorney General, the results of which earned the group major-party status in Minnesota.
+The Grassroots–Legalize Cannabis Party nominated their candidates by petition in 2018 to run for Governor of Minnesota, as well as for Minnesota Attorney General, the results of which earned the group major-party status in Minnesota.
 A few weeks before the election, the Grassroots–Legalize Cannabis candidate for Attorney General, Noah Johnson, dropped out of the race to support Democratic/Farmer-Labor candidate Keith Ellison who was embroiled in scandal, though Johnson's name remained on the ballot.

-Grassroots–Legalize Cannabis Party founder Oliver Steinberg, who previously ran as a Republican candidate and a Grassroots candidate, had a background of violence discrediting the peace movement in the 1970s.
 Steinberg was the Grassroots–Legalize Cannabis candidate for United States Senator in 2020.

 Perennial Republican candidate Rae Hart Anderson was nominated by Grassroots–Legalize Cannabis Party voters in the August 11 primary to run for United States Representative in Minnesota's 7th congressional district on November 3, 2020.

 Gubernatorial candidates

 The Grassroots–Legalize Cannabis Party nominated their candidates by petition in 2014 to run for Governor of Minnesota.
 In the race for governor, Chris Wright received 31,259 votes.

 In 2018, Wright again was nominated by petition to run for Minnesota Governor, and received 68,664 votes in the November general election.
 Wright resigned as G–LC chairperson to seek Minnesota Legal Marijuana Now!
 Party’s nomination for Governor in 2022.

-Steve Patterson, a Brownsdale businessman and opponent of Governor Tim Walz's COVID-19 lockdown, who blamed these forced closings for hurting small businesses, including his own Rochester beer taproom startup, was nominated in the August, 2022, G–LC gubernatorial primary, and advanced to the general election, getting 22,598 votes, less than one percent, on November 8.
+Steve Patterson, a Brownsdale businessman and opponent of Governor Tim Walz's COVID-19 lockdown, who blamed these forced closings for hurting small businesses, including his own Rochester beer taproom startup, was nominated in the August, 2022, G–LC gubernatorial primary.
+Patterson advanced to the general election on November 8, getting less than one percent of the votes.
 In addition to legalizing cannabis for personal use, Patterson supported reducing income taxes for working class people.